Criticism of Christianity: Textual criticism

+The discovery of the Hebrew Bible (Old Testament) texts among the Dead Sea Scrolls has been taken to demonstrate a high degree of accuracy in the transmission of Old Testament texts:

+The biblical scrolls are significant because they disclose the manner in which ancient scribes and copyists transmitted the Bible from generation to generation.
+These scrolls also provide us with confidence that our Old Testament has been preserved with a high degree of accuracy...

 Internal consistency

-Inconsistencies have been pointed out by critics and skeptics, presenting as difficulties the different numbers and names for the same feature and different sequences for what is supposed to be the same event.
+Inconsistencies in the Christian Bible have been pointed out by critics and skeptics, presenting as difficulties the different numbers and names for the same feature and different sequences for what is supposed to be the same event.
 Responses to these criticisms include the modern documentary hypothesis, two-source hypothesis (in various guises), and assertions that the Pastoral Epistles are pseudonymous.
-Contrasting with these critical stances are positions supported by traditionalists, considering the texts to be consistent, with the Torah written by a single source, but the Gospels by four independent witnesses, and all of the Pauline Epistles, except possibly the Hebrews, as having been written by Paul the Apostle.
+Contrasting with these critical stances are positions supported by traditionalists, considering the texts to be consistent, with the Torah written by a single source, but the Gospels by four independent witnesses, and all of the Pauline Epistles, except possibly the Epistle to the Hebrews, as having been written by Paul the Apostle.

-While consideration of the context is necessary when studying the Bible, some find the accounts of the Resurrection of Jesus within the four Gospels of Matthew, Mark, Luke and John, difficult to reconcile.
-E. P. Sanders concludes that the inconsistencies make the possibility of a deliberate fraud unlikely: "A plot to foster belief in the Resurrection would probably have resulted in a more consistent story.
+While consideration of the context is necessary when studying the Christian Bible, some find the accounts of the resurrection of Jesus within the four Gospels of Matthew, Mark, Luke and John, difficult to reconcile.
+E. P. Sanders concluded that the inconsistencies make the possibility of a deliberate fraud unlikely: "A plot to foster belief in the Resurrection would probably have resulted in a more consistent story.
 Instead, there seems to have been a competition: 'I saw him,' 'So did I,' 'The women saw him first,' 'No, I did; they didn't see him at all,' and so on."